State of Affairs (TV series)

-State of Affairs was an American television espionage thriller series created by Alexi Hawley, which premiered on NBC on November 17, 2014, during the 2014–15 American television season.
+State of Affairs is an American espionage thriller television series created by Alexi Hawley, which premiered on NBC on November 17, 2014, during the 2014–15 American television season until February 16, 2015.
 The series stars Katherine Heigl as CIA analyst Charleston Tucker, who is tasked with assembling and presenting the President's Daily Briefing on the most vital security issues facing the country, and Alfre Woodard as the first black woman to be elected President of the United States, Constance Payton.
 After one season, NBC cancelled State of Affairs.